-Special thanks go to the project management practitioners in the Ghanaian telecom industry for taking time to attend the long interviews and answer the questionnaires in spite of their busy schedules.
+The authors gratefully acknowledge the contributions of the project management practitioners in the Ghanaian telecom industry for taking the time to attend the long interviews and answer the questionnaires despite their busy schedules.
 This study could not have come to fruition without their willingness to participate.
-Finally, to Prof. Aaron Luntala Nsakanda, thank you so much for your contribution to this article.
+The authors also appreciate the contribution from Professor Aaron Luntala Nsakanda to this article.